feathersjs-ecosystem/feathers-elasticsearch/README.md

 ### Performance considerations

-None of the data mutating operations in Elasticsearch v2.4 (create, update, patch, remove) returns the full resulting document, therefore I had to resolve to using get as well in order to return complete data.
+Most of the data mutating operations in Elasticsearch v5.0 (create, update, remove) do not return the full resulting document, therefore I had to resolve to using get as well in order to return complete data.
 This solution is of course adding a bit of an overhead, although it is also compliant with the standard behaviour expected of a feathers database adapter.

 The conceptual solution for that is quite simple.
 This behaviour will be configurable through a `lean` switch allowing to get rid of those additional gets should they be not needed for your application.
 This feature will be added soon as well.